 Well, the reality is that both options will grant you the possibility to live in Spain indefinitely.

-Nevertheless, there are a few differences in regards these two possible paths, and clearly understanding them will be key.
+Nevertheless, there are a few differences in regards to these two possible paths, and clearly understanding them will be key.

 ABOUT THE PERMANENT RESIDENCY IN SPAIN

-If you have lived in Spain during 5 uninterrupted years, you can apply for the permanent residency in Spain.
+If you have lived in Spain for 5 uninterrupted years, you can apply for permanent residency in Spain.

 This kind of permit grants to non-Eu citizens the possibility to stay in Spain over the long run.

-The conditions under which you will be living in the country are the same as those of the Spanish citizenship; therefore it can be your prefered option, as it is perhaps the easiest one.
+The conditions under which you will be living in the country are the same as those of Spanish citizenship; therefore it can be your preferred option, as it is perhaps the easiest one.

-What is then the difference with the Spanish nationality?
+What is then the difference between the Spanish nationality?

 THE MAIN DOWNSIDE OF OBTAINING THE SPANISH CITIZENSHIP

-After 10 years of living in Spain, you can obtain the Spanish nationality, thus becoming a Spanish citizen.
+After 10 years of living in Spain, you can obtain Spanish nationality, thus becoming a Spanish citizen.

 The main downside of using this path in order to obtain the long run residency is that you will need to renounce to your original nationality, in order to get the Spanish one.